cof/c-dns-pkt/README.md

 ## Design notes

+This project is basically an exercise in minimalist system programming.
+In an an era where large third party frameworks often the default, its far too easy these days for developers to lose sight of the underlying algorithms, resource costs or the actual kernel ABI being used.

+By implementing DNS RFC's, pcap file formats, and XDP packet filtering from first principles ,this project aims to show that a zero-dependency C stack remains a highly effective choice for writing network packet test tools.

+Code is organised as follows:

-- Both tools are single-threaded written in C with no 3rd party libs
+- single-threaded applications written in C with no 3rd party libs
-- Both dns-inspect and dns-gen use custom apis
 - DNS API  - DNS message codec in `dns_proto.h` and `dns_proto.c`
 - PCAP API - PCAP/PCAPNG read/write support in `pcap.h` and `pcap.c`
 - LOG API  - Info and error logging in `log.h` and `log.c`